libtangle/qcgpu/README.md

 * OpenCL (Ensure that an OpenCL library is installed for your platform and that `clinfo` or some other diagnostic command will run).
 * Rust (install [here](https://www.rustup.rs)).
 Please use a nightly build.

+If you wish to run the benchmarks, you must also install libquantum and qiskit.

 ## Usage

 First, add the crate to `cargo.toml`